Transport properties of stochastic fluids: Numerical results

 \subsection{Critical transport in two dimensions}

 We first study transport coefficients in a two-dimensional critical fluid.
 We will consider two theories, model H as well as a truncation that we refer to as model H0.
 In model H0 the self-advection term of the momentum density is dropped.
-As we have seen, this implies that the UV sensitive additive renormalization of the shear viscosity is much smaller.
+As we have seen, this implies that the UV sensitive additive renormalization of the shear viscosity is significantly smaller.
 We have previously demonstrated, however, that this shift does not affect universal predictions of critical fluid dynamics \cite{Chattopadhyay:2024bcv}.
 In particular, the dynamical critical exponent $z$ is the same in model H and model H0.
+Indeed, we observed an even stronger version of universality: For a fixed correlation length, and for the same value of the physical viscosity, the scaling exponent in models H and H0 is identical, see Fig.~9 in \cite{Chattopadhyay:2024bcv}.
 We also observed, however, that genuine model H scaling requires $\xi\gsim (6\pi\kappa\eta_R)/T$, and that this regime is easier to reach in model H0, because the renormalized value of the viscosity can be made smaller.

 Fig.~\ref{fig:kappa-2d-crit} shows the critical scaling of the thermal conductivity in model H0.
 The left panel presents the Kubo integrand $C_\jmath(t)$ at the critical point in different volumes $V=(La)^3$.
-The right panel shows the Kubo integral $\Delta\kappa=(3VT)^{-1}\int dt\, C_{\jmath\jmath}(t)$ as a function of $L$ in a double logarithmic plot.
+The right panel shows the Kubo integral $\Delta\kappa=(3VT)^{-1}\int dt\, C_{\jmath}(t)$ as a function of $L$ in a double logarithmic plot.
 We also show the best fit $\Delta\kappa\sim L^{x_\kappa}$ with $x_\kappa= 1.70$.
 We observe that the data clearly exhibit critical scaling, that scaling sets already in the smallest volume studied, and that the critical divergence is indeed associated with the long-time behavior of $C_\jmath(t)$.

 Fig.~\ref{fig:eta-2d-crit} shows the scaling of the shear viscosity, also in model H0.
 Note that in this theory the stress tensor only contains the contribution from the order parameter, $\Pi_{ij} = \nabla_i\phi\nabla_j\phi$.
 Again we observe critical scaling, although scaling behavior only sets in at somewhat larger values of $L$.
 The best fit value of the critical exponent is $x_\eta=0.404$.
 If this number is combined with the value of $x_\kappa$ we obtain $x_\eta +x_\kappa\approx 2.1$ which should be compared to right hand side of the scaling relation in eq.~(\ref{x-kappa-eta}), $2-\eta^* =1.75$.
-Note that we have not attempted to compute the value of $\eta^*$, but have used used the exact value.
+Note that we have not attempted to compute the value of $\eta^*$, but have used the exact value.

 We observe that the Monte Carlo errors on individual data points in Figs.~\ref{fig:kappa-2d-crit} and \ref{fig:eta-2d-crit} are small, but systematic errors are harder to assess.
 Clearly, there is an uncertainty related to the fit window in $\log(L)$, which is more serious in the case of $x_\eta$.
 There is also an uncertainty due to incomplete equilibration, in particular when we have to determine the integral over a long-time tail, as is the case here.
 As a conservative approach we will assume that the discrepancy in the scaling relation is related to systematic errors.
 In that case, errors in $x_\kappa$ and $x_\eta$ are of order $\Delta x_{\kappa,\eta}\simeq 0.2$.